-We will maintain and publish a league table throughout each academic year and at its end, we will present, in addition to a Computing Champions League trophy, a very desirable prize to the winning school.
+We maintain and publish the league table throughout each academic year and at its end, we will present, in addition to a Computing Champions League trophy, a very desirable prize to the winning school.
 The runner-up school will also receive an excellent prize and runners-up trophy.
-The prizes are currently being sought from our suppliers and full details will be announced on our competitions blog towards the middle of the academic year.
+The prizes are kindly donated by our suppliers each year, with full details of the prizes obtained being announced on our competitions blog towards the middle of the relevant academic year.

 All six of the challenges below are designed to support the computing curriculum and to encourage and develop the use of a wide range of computing skills.
 Children should find the challenges enlightening and fun to do and in addition to helping underpin the formal computing curriculum, there is no reason why the challenges could not be used to lend structure to an out-of-hours school computer club, with the club submitting entries to the competitions on behalf of the school.

 |1||Online Safety Rules Poster for Classroom Display.
 A good gentle start to the year and designed to put online safety on the agenda with the new class.
 (KS1 – Sid’s top tips as a set of four easy-to-remember rules and KS2 – SMART Rules).
 View the competition information and guidelines for full details.||KS 1 & 2||End of 1st half of Autumn Term|